EMoreno65/startup/README.md

  -Header, Footer, and Main Content Body - I focused on centering these bodies of text and adjusting their margins so they were better spaced and more natural to the user.

  -Navigation Elements - I changed the background color and bordering colors of various buttons and got rid of bullet points for the four main pages.

+ -Window Resizing - The application still can be effectively navigated when found from various window sizes.

+ -Application Elements - I used margins and padding between text to make the system look better as well as carefully spacing my button time slots in my paint page.

+ -Application Text Content - All my text is structured in a way that the user will know what is a title and what serves as details.
+I did this through using h3 fot important text.

+ -Application Images - I have an image and used a border that matches the image to help it stand out with the contrast of the background of that page.